 - 5.8.1 Calibration: At the beginning of the study the grip dynamometer should be sent to the manufacturer to be calibrated.
 After that it should be calibrated weekly by hanging at least 2 different weights (5 lb, 10 lb, 15 lb, etc) from the handle and recording the measure.
 The weights can be attached using velcro or any other means that works.
 Record the weight used and the result in a log book.
 Deviations of more than ± 2 kg should be reported to the Coordinating Center and the company should be called for repair. - 5.8.2 Scoring: The scoring categories are mutually exclusive, so either each hand is tested and has a value or the participant refused or is unable.
 If a participant reports weakness in the wrists they will still complete the procedure and the value will be identified as a weakened measurement based on their answer to question 2.
-There should not be a score and a circle filled in this will result in logic errors. - 5.8.3 Measurement: Grip strength will be measured in both arms unless the participant has had a recent flare-up of extreme arthritis in this case the affected side is not tested (see below).
-If the participant has a history of stroke or injury causing weakness (this injury occurred in the past and is not the cause of acute pain presently), still measure BOTH sides.
-Even though one side may be weaker, it does not have acute pain and thus can be tested.

-a) For each hand, determine if the subject has an acute flare-up of arthritis in the hand, or surgery in the hand or wrist in the past 3 months (12 weeks).
+There should not be a score and a box checked this will result in logic errors. - 5.8.3 Measurement: Grip strength will be measured in both arms unless the participant has had a recent flare-up of extreme arthritis in this case the unaffected side is not tested (see below).
+If the participant has a history of stroke or injury causing weakness (this injury occurred in the past and is not the cause of acute pain presently), still measure a) For each hand, determine if the subject has an acute flare-up of arthritis in the hand, or surgery in the hand or wrist in the past 3 months (12 weeks).
 If the subject has had an acute flare-up of arthritis or is less than 13 weeks post fusion, arthroplasty, tendon repair, synovectomy, etc. then do not test grip on the affected side (mark "unable, did not attempt" on the form).